What is revenue operations?

 They may be interviewed for input, as new sequences or cadences are being written, invited into the editing process, or even asked to draft email templates.
 No matter the specific ways they’re pulled in, the critical goal is making sure reps feel “heard.”

 The language and tone they use with prospects should be reflected in the content that is loaded into an SEP.
 When they see the end product, they should feel they have had a hand in creating it.
 If you succeed in creating this culture, then they will adopt the sequences or cadences.

 Include marketing in a way that sets both sales and marketing up for success

 Similarly, successful sales messaging programs include marketing, often through receiving assets they’ve created and adapting them to the sales context.
 White papers, one-pagers, and case studies find their way into sequences and cadences which tell the same story but through a sales voice.

 Marketing may also be asked to participate in the planning phases of sales sequences or cadences, offering input on the brand story, resources that can be plugged in, and language that has been used to attract leads that sales will be asked to close.

 However, this often does not mean that marketing will create the sales messages.
 Instead, they should have clearly assigned, measurable responsibilities that contribute to the overall success of the full funnel.

-A sales engagement program begins with identifying key metrics, determining the current success rates, defining benchmarks in the market, and building goals to reach or surpass industry averages.
+A sales execution program begins with identifying key metrics, determining the current success rates, defining benchmarks in the market, and building goals to reach or surpass industry averages.